 Auditions consist of a ballet barre, modern dance problem solving exercises, a jazz combination and a tap combination.
 All dancers are required to participate in the ballet, modern and jazz portions of the audition.
 Dancers are encouraged to try the tap for fun.
-Open auditions are held for two nights and dancers are encouraged to attend both nights of auditions, if possible.
+Open auditions are held for one night.
 Please bring ballet slippers and/or jazz shoes to the audition (tap dancers bring tap shoes as well).
 Clothing can consist of non-restrictive dance pants and camisole or tank (please no baggy shirts, skirts or pants).
 Each dancer must complete an audition form and receives a corresponding number to wear for identifying purposes only.

 Who does the judging?

 Auditions are adjucated by a panel of judges made up of the Orchesis director, IDT director, YPDT director, past Orchesis president and one person outside of the dance program.

 Each judge is looking for something different, based on her or his own dance experience.
 Some judges look for an overall technical dance ability, others look for a dancer's problem-solving skills, still others look for how a dancer handles stress or unfamiliar movement.
 The number one quality that is important to all judges is the dancer's willingness to tackle any movement, regardless of the dancer's skill level or knowledge of the dance style, and the dancer's attitude (a positive attitude is best, of course).